One of the best ways for landlords to increase revenue in 2020 is to raise the rent.

 In states like California and Oregon, landlords now cannot raise the rent more than 5% per year plus inflation while other states are considering similar measures to curb rent increases or slow them down drastically.

 Can landlords still raise the rent in 2020?
-The answer to this question is yes, in this article we will provide you with a “guide” to follow for raising the rent this year.
+The answer to this question is yes, in this article we will provide you with a “guide” to follow for raising the rent this year, or in 2021.

 Check with Your State Laws Before Raising the Rents